rkotze/rkotze.github.io/_posts/2018-05-02-async-await-promise-testing.md

 In the example above, you can see in `includeGitRepos` function that it is possible to mix in promises with the `await` keyword, `await fetch(repoUrl).then((data) => data.json());`.
 It is less obvious if you are not familiar with `fetch` API, but this is also returning a promise.

-Since it is easy to mix the two approaches it is probably best not to within a function for consistency reasons.
-Instead of using the `.then()` inside of an `async/await` function use `await` to resolve all promises.
+However, since it is easy to mix the two approaches it is probably best not to do this within a function for consistency reasons.
+Instead of using the `.then()` inside of an `async/await` function, use `await` to resolve all promises.

-It is evident `async/await` is syntax sugar for promises because the return object of one of these functions is a promise.
+It is evident that `async/await` is syntax sugar for promises because the return object of one of these functions is a promise.
 Notably, the code is cleaner making it easy to read and should be easy to migrate from promises.

-### Resolve multiple async calls in Parallel
+### Resolve multiple async calls in parallel

-In the situation where you don't depend on resolving a fetch to start another, then there is no need to `await` each fetch.
-Instead, you can trigger them in **parallel** and resolve each of them after the request have been made.
+In the situation where you don't depend on resolving one fetch to start another, then there is no need to `await` each fetch.
+Instead, you can trigger them in **parallel** and resolve each of them after the request has been made:

 ```javascript
 async function resolveProfilesInParallel() {